fenago/python-minicourses/MiniCourse_CV/deep_learning_for_computer_vision_mini_course.md

 ##### Run Notebook
 Click notebook `6.ipynb` in jupterLab UI and run jupyter notebook.

+*Note:* Incase you get an error running above notebook, try running it again.

 **Your Task**

 Your task in this lesson is to run the example and describe the result.
 For bonus points, try the model on another photograph with multiple faces and update the code example to draw a box around each detected face.
-Post your findings online.
-I would love to see what you can come up with.

 ## Final Word Before You Go...